SoloGAN: Multi-domain Multimodal Unpaired Image-to-Image Translation via a Single Generative Adversarial Network: Experiments

 \subsection{Evaluated Methods}

-Three variants of SoloGAN, i.e., w/o latent, w/o Cls, and w/o PD, are presented to validate the functionality of each component in the SoloGAN model.
-The first two variants ablate $L_{rec}^{latent}$ and classifier respectively, and the third one replaces the projection model discriminator with a conventional discriminator.
+Three variants of SoloGAN, i.e. w/o latent, w/o Cls, and w/o PD, are presented to validate the functionality of each component in SoloGAN.
+The first two variants ablate $L_{rec}^{latent}$ and the classifier, and the third variant replaces the projection model discriminator with a conventional discriminator.

-We evaluate the proposed method against the StarGAN~\cite{StarGAN}, MUNIT~\cite{MUNIT}, DRIT~\cite{DRIT} and SingleGAN~\cite{SingleGAN} models.
-The StarGAN method is an unimodal model that addresses the issue of using multiple GANs for translation among multiple domains.
-The MUNIT and DRIT models focus on unsupervised multimodal image translation via disentangled representations, which consist of an encoder (i.e. style encoder as well as content encoder) and a GAN for each domain.
-Given a number of $n$ domains, both MUNIT and DRIT models need to train $n$ encoders and GANs for image translation.
-The SingleGAN method shares the style encoder and generator using the domain labels as a condition, while multiple discriminators are required for distinguishing images in different domains.
-In contrast to the MUNIT, DRIT and SingleGAN methods which have all employed multi-scale discriminators, the proposed SoloGAN model adopts one single-scale discriminator.
+We evaluate the proposed method against MUNIT~\cite{MUNIT}, DRITs~\cite{DRIT, lee2020drit++}, SingleGAN~\cite{SingleGAN} and StarGANs~\cite{StarGAN, choi2020stargan} models.
+The MUNIT and DRITs models focus on unpaired multimodal I2I translation via disentangled representations.
+Among them, DRIT++~\cite{lee2020drit++} is an improved version of DRIT~\cite{DRIT} in terms of diversity.
+SingleGAN shares the generator using the domain labels as a condition, while multiple discriminators are required for distinguishing images in different domains.
+The StarGANs aim to address the issue of using multiple GANs for translation among multiple domains.
+StarGANv1~\cite{StarGAN} and v2~\cite{choi2020stargan} are unimodal and multimodal methods, respectively.
+Given a number of $n$ domains, MUNIT and DRITs need to train $n\times(n - 1)$ pairs of generators and discriminators, SingleGAN trains a generator but with $n$ discriminators, while \emph{StarGANs and our SoloGAN only train a single pair of generator and discriminator}.